LNXSeus/Advancely/README.md

 ### Running into Issues?

+* **Is Windows Defender blocking the application?**: I've contacted Microsoft so windows defender does not falsely detect Advancely.exe as a virus.
+So make sure your Windows Defender version is up to date.
+Get the latest version [here](https://docs.microsoft.com/microsoft-365/security/defender-endpoint/manage-updates-baselines-microsoft-defender-antivirus).
 * **Check log file**: First, look into the `advancely_log.txt` file to see if there are any errors that were caused by wrong usage of the application.
 With the `Print Debug To Console` setting enabled, the log file will also contain detailed progress updates, not just errors.
 * **Report an Issue**: If you have any issues that aren't caused by incorrect usage, please contact me on [Discord @lnxseus](https://discord.gg/TyNgXDz) or [create a new issue](https://github.com/LNXSeus/Advancely/issues/new) on GitHub\!